govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 Recommendation systems can be content based, collaborative filtering driven or a hybrid of the two.

-* Given twitter has user follows, collaborative filtering is a more natural approach
+* Given twitter has user follows as a signal, collaborative filtering is a more natural approach
 * Content based approaches are more challenging  given short document length, multi lingual content and multiple languages within the same tweet.
 * Recommendations served include
   - user-user: Who to follow
   - user-item: Home timeline with tweets.
 Which tweet  to follow
   - item-item : Recommend new trends/tweets etc.

 An item at twitter can be tweets,events,trends,moments or live video/broadcast.